awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/cicd/README.md

 # Architecture

-The pipeline consists of three stages: build, deploy and test.
-The build stage creates a new component version, the deploy stage deploys that version to the Greengrass Edge runtime and the test stage performs system-level smoke tests to ensure that The Things Stack has started up correctly.
+The pipeline consists of two stages: build and deploy.
+The build stage creates a new component version and the deploy stage deploys that version to the Greengrass Edge runtime.

 ![cicd-pipeline-architecture](images/cicd-pipeline-architecture.png)